jhamberg/fi-corona-bot/README.md

 help - show this text
 ```

-To run this project, you need a Telegram or a Discord API token.
+To run this project yourself, you need a Telegram or a Discord API token.

 Telegram: https://core.telegram.org/bots
 Discord: https://discordapp.com/developers/docs/intro